unimelb/unimelb-design-system/views/pages/designers-start.slim.md

     p 8 steps to design a new website for the University section.alt blockquote
-    |Every superfluous page we create is one more dead end for an angry, frustrated, confused user
+    .blockquote__text Every superfluous page we create is one more dead end for an angry, frustrated, confused user .blockquote__citation
-    cite
       |Tom Loosemore (@tomskitomski)
       '
       a href="https://twitter.com/tomskitomski/status/111007350210576384" September 6, 2011